ton-blockchain/docs/docs/smart-contracts/fees.md

 # Computation fees

 ## Gas
 All computation costs are nominated in gas units.
-Price of gas units is determined by this chain config and may be changed only by consensus of validator.
+Price of gas units is determined by this chain config (Config 20 for masterchain and Config 21 for basechain) and may be changed only by consensus of validator.
 Note, unlike in other systems, user can not set his own gas price and there is no fee market.

+Current settings in basechain are as follows: 1 gas unit costs 1000 of nanoTONs.

 ## TVM instructions cost
 On the lowest-level (TVM instruction execution) the gas price for most primitives equals the _basic gas price_, computed as `P_b := 10 + b + 5r`,
 where `b` is the instruction length in bits and `r` is the number of cell references included in the instruction.